-- Referral and healthcare facilities: Almost all the States/UTs are screening children and providing them referral and healthcare facilities.
-In States/UTs like Chhattisgarh, Tamil Nadu, Andaman and Nicobar Islands, Chandigarh, Dadra and Nagar Haveli, Daman & Diu, Lakshadweep and Puducherry all the schools are providing this service.
+- Referral and healthcare facilities: Almost all the States/UTs are screening children providing them referral healthcare facilities.
+In States/UTs like Chhattisgarh, Tamil Nadu, Andaman and Nicobar Islands, Chandigarh, Dadra and Nagar Haveli, Daman & Diu, Lakshadweep and Puducherry all the schools providing this service.
 19 out of 36 States/UTs have reported that more than 80% of the schools are providing this service to children.
-It is a matter of concern that in the State of Uttarakhand only 3% of the schools are providing this service. - Except in Tripura and Andaman and Nicobar Islands, none of the schools are providing immunisation services to children. - ► Iron and Folic Acid supplementation -Anemia is a serious public health challenge in India with more than 50% prevalence among young children.
+It is a matter of concern that in the State of Uttarakhand only 3% of the schools are providing this service. - Except in Tripura and Andaman and Nicobar Islands, none of the schools are providing immunisation services to children. - Anemia is a serious public health challenge in India with more than 50% prevalence among young children.
 Thus, it becomes imperative to provide iron supplementation to this vulnerable group.
 Under the anemia control programmes run by the Government of India, children are provided iron supplementation.